Speeding up your Computer

 4. Lower the Screen Resolution.
 This is simple to do.
 Right-click on the desktop and select Properties.
 Click Settings and move the pointer in Screen Area (Screen Resolution) to the left to lower the screen resolution.
 Everything will look a bit bigger.
 Ed) It's easy to change the resolution back afterwards.

-5. Turn Off Active Desktop (Win 98).
+5. Turn Off Active Desktop.
 In theory, having a favourite Web site sit directly on your desktop is cool.
 In reality it is a huge drain on your PC's resources, so turn it off and feel the difference.
-You can always make that Web site your home page anyway!

 6. Don't Stretch That Wallpaper (or, just make it plain blue.
 Ed).
 Stretching wallpaper to fit the desktop can actually slow down your PC, especially when you move icons around.
 And if your PC has limited memory, it's better to choose fairly simple wallpaper - for example, black and white photos rather than colour.